Medical Detectives: The Last Hope For Families Coping With Rare Diseases

 The screen is divided into several rows and columns with long strings of letters that represent the human DNA code.
 Ashley points to a section in the MECR gene, which, when disrupted, alters the part of the brain that controls movement.

-"You can see in the colored section the same gene was hit by by two variants one from mom and one from dad," he says.
+"You can see in the colored section the same gene was hit by two variants, one from mom and one from dad," he says.
 There is an incorrect letter in the boys' genetic code.
 "One letter of 6 billion can cause these incredibly devastating diseases," Ashley says.

 Neither of the boys' two copies of the gene works properly, which is why Carson and Chase have a brain disease called MEPAN syndrome.
 Only 13 people in the world are currently known to have it, and there is only one published scientific paper on it, says Ashley.

-"Currently, there is no treatment for MEPAN, but Danny and Nikki are hoping a heavy cocktail of vitamins and supplements will slow down the disease from progressing and further limiting the boy's ability to move.
+"Currently, there is no treatment for MEPAN, but Danny and Nikki are hoping a heavy cocktail of vitamins and supplements will slow down the disease from progressing and further limiting the boys' ability to move.
 The parents also take the boys to physical, occupational, and speech therapy to strengthen their muscles and teach them life skills.
 The boys communicate with computers attached to their wheelchairs.

 Discovering what was wrong was only a single step on the family's journey, though a crucial one.
 A diagnosis is key to refining treatment and potentially attracting more scientific interest, which may someday lead to a cure.